aliwahhan/server/SECURITY.md

-Bitwarden believes that working with security researchers across the globe is crucial to keeping our users safe.
-If you believe you've found a security issue in our product or service, we encourage you to please submit a report through our [HackerOne Program](https://hackerone.com/bitwarden/).
+Deepsafer believes that working with security researchers across the globe is crucial to keeping our users safe.
+If you believe you've found a security issue in our product or service, we encourage you to please submit a report through our [HackerOne Program](https://hackerone.com/deepsafer/).
 We welcome working with you to resolve the issue promptly.
 Thanks in advance!

 # Disclosure Policy